AbbasSalloum/AI-Blog-Generator/README.md

 # AI-Blog-Generator
-A `Django` web application that takes any youtube link and generates a blog article from the transcript of that video.
+-A `Django` web application that takes any youtube link and generates a blog article from the transcript of that video.
 The video transcript is attained using `AssemblyAI API` then that transcript is transformed into a blog post using `Meta AI API`.

 # Key Features